Trip Details

 • 2280m

-Today's trek to Dunai completes the full circle in Upper Dolpo region.
-First, we pass Lawan village and begin the walk along Bheri River.
-Ascending along the Bheri river, we arrive at Byas Gadhi.
+Today's trek to Dunai completes the full circle in the Upper Dolpo region.
+First, we pass Lawan village and begin the walk along the Bheri River.
+Ascending along the Bheri River, we arrive at Byas Gadhi.
 We cross the river and make a final ascent up to Dunai.
-Stay overnight at local lodge at district headquarter of Dolpo.
+Stay overnight at the local lodge at the district headquarters of Dolpo.

 • BF/Lunch/Dinner